Eoghain2708/Eoghain2708/README.md

-- MSc Software Development student (graduating 2027)
+# MSc Software Development Student

+- Graduating 2027
 - Currently focussing on making internal/personal tools solving problems in my own life and for friends and colleagues
 - examples: shifts, budget, knowledge-base
 - Previously worked on writing Java libraries, as well as web applications with Rails